tiny8877/okta.github.io/_source/_authentication-guide/social-login/facebook.md

 1.3.
 Create a Facebook app.
 Instructions for creating a Facebook application can be found here: <https://developers.facebook.com/docs/apps/register>.

+> NOTE: The `public_profile` and `email` OAuth scopes are automatically included by Okta.
+If your app requires more scopes, request a [Login Review](https://developers.facebook.com/docs/facebook-login/review).
+For more information on Facebook scopes, see [Permissions](https://developers.facebook.com/docs/facebook-login/permissions).

 1.4.
 On the "Product Setup" page, expand **Settings** on the left-hand side, then click **Basic**.

 1.5.
 Save the App ID and App Secret values so you can add them to the Okta configuration in the next section.